Transfer learning for chemically accurate interatomic neural network potentials: Abstract

 \section{Abstract}

 Developing machine learning-based interatomic potentials from \textit{ab-initio} electronic structure methods remains a challenging task for computational chemistry and materials science.
-This work studies the capability of transfer learning for efficiently generating chemically accurate interatomic neural network potentials on organic molecules from the MD17 and ANI data sets.
+This work studies the capability of transfer learning, in particular discriminative fine-tuning, for efficiently generating chemically accurate interatomic neural network potentials on organic molecules from the MD17 and ANI data sets.
 We show that pre-training the network parameters on data obtained from density functional calculations considerably improves the sample efficiency of models trained on more accurate \textit{ab-initio} data.
-Additionally, we show that fine-tuning with energy labels alone suffices to obtain accurate atomic forces and run large-scale atomistic simulations.
+Additionally, we show that fine-tuning with energy labels alone can suffice to obtain accurate atomic forces and run large-scale atomistic simulations, provided a well-designed fine-tuning data set.
 We also investigate possible limitations of transfer learning, especially regarding the design and size of the pre-training and fine-tuning data sets.
 Finally, we provide GM-NN potentials pre-trained and fine-tuned on the ANI-1x and ANI-1ccx data sets, which can easily be fine-tuned on and applied to organic molecules.

 \keywords{Transfer learning \and Interatomic neural network potentials \and Computational chemistry \and Computational materials science}